civican/legisinfo/44-1/bills/C-26/bill_text.md

 ### Section 135

-The Governor in Council may make regulations for carrying out the purposes and provisions of this Act, including regulations
+  ****(1)**** The Governor in Council may make regulations for carrying out the purposes and provisions of this Act, including regulations

     respecting cyber security programs;

     respecting any condition and criteria respecting internal audits;

-respecting the form and manner for reporting any cyber security incidents referred to in section `17` and the types of incidents that must be reported;
+    respecting the form, manner and **period** for reporting any cyber security incidents referred to in section `17` and the types of incidents that must be reported;

+    respecting the period within which a notification referred to under subsection 14(1) is to be provided;

     respecting the management of records referred to in section `30`, including the collection, use, retention, disclosure and disposal of those records;

     designating any provision of this Act or of the regulations made under this Act for the purposes of section `90`;

     classifying each violation as a minor violation, a serious violation or a very serious violation;

     fixing the maximum penalty in respect of each violation;

     defining, for the purposes of this Act, any word or expression that is used in this Act but is not defined; and

     prescribing anything that is to be prescribed under this Act.

+  **(2)** In making regulations under subsection (1), the Governor in Council may seek to ensure consistency with existing regulatory regimes, such as those established by provincial regulatory agencies.

 ## Offences